-As at December 31, 2017, the Group has loans receivable amounting to \$\$79,817,000 which are extended to third parties and the joint venture entities for development projects in Australia.
-These loans receivable earn fixed interest income on the principal amount and variable returns determinable at completion of the project less withholding tax at the relevant rate.
+As at December 31, 2018, the Group has debt instruments amounting to \$\$71,889,000, which are extended to third parties and joint venture entities for development projects in Australia.
+These debt instruments earn fixed interest income on the principal amount and variable returns less withholding tax at the relevant rate.

-Management has assessed the terms of the contracts and concluded that the variable returns determined at completion of the project, is in substance variable interest income for accounting purposes.
-Accordingly, the loans receivable have been carried at amortised cost using the effective interest method less impairment.
+Management assessed the terms of the contracts and concluded that the variable returns determined at each reporting period of the project are a component of the fair value for accounting purposes.
+Accordingly, the debt instruments are carried at FVTIS.

-Judgements and estimates have been made with regard to the accounting and amount of variable interest income which will be determined at the end of each reporting period.
-Changes in these estimates could affect the reported amounts of interest receivables and the carrying values of loans receivable in the statement of financial position.
+Judgements and estimates have been made with regard to the accounting for the variable returns which have been determined at the end of each reporting period.
+Changes in these estimates could affect the reported amounts of fair value changes and the fair value of the debt instruments.

-There is also a risk that the loans receivable are not properly assessed for impairment and not recorded at net recoverable value.
-This assessment involves significant judgement and estimates, and is dependent on the progress of the property development projects and any indicators of project delays, cost over-runs and losses that may affect the counterparties' ability to repay the loans.
+There is also a risk that the debt instruments measured at FVTIS are not properly assessed for impairment and not recorded at net recoverable value.
+This assessment involves significant judgement and estimates including the projected profits, discount rates used which take into account sales risk, construction risks, settlement default risks and delay risks.
+This is also dependent on the progress of the property development projects and any indicators of project cost over-runs and losses that may affect the counterparties' ability to repay the debt instruments.